kakrusch/docana-project-luka/README.md

                                        FEEL FREE TO CHANGE EVERYTHING YOU WANT

 In spoken language the word “ok” is uttered frequently and can appear in different contexts.
 Multiple studies have investigated in what different ways the word is used in English and other languages.
 According to Burchifield (1982 in Adegbija & Bello, 2019), the word “okay” can appear as a response or phrase to show acceptance or agreement.
 Additionally, it can be classified as an adjective to mean “correct”, good”, or “satisfactory.
 Condon (1986 in Lee, 2008) introduces “okey” as a marker of transitions in discourse.
 Finally, in another study by Adegbija & Bello (2001), the usage of “O.K.” was investigated in Nigerian English and compared to (“Standard”) English.
 In Nigerian English it can be used as a gap filler, surprise, or discourse termination. [better transition needed]Here, the question comes to mind if one uses the word in the same contexts in written language.
 Consequently, the focus of this project is to investigate the different usage of “ok” in written language, in particular in online forums.
 The peculiarity in written language arises from the different spelling variations of the word – as it can be seen by the different spellings in the preceding sentences.
-Thus, this project investigates whether various spelling forms are used differently in written language and answers the research question: In how far do variations of the word “ok” differ in their usage in online forums.
+Thus, this project investigates whether various spelling forms are used differently in written language and answers the research question: In how far do variations of the word “ok” differ in their usage in online forums?

 ### Research Questions
+- In how far do variations of the word “ok” differ in their usage in online forums?
 - Is the meaning of OK and its variations always the same?
    - Are the different spellings associated with different uses, meanings etc...?
    - Are there differences across topics/user types?

 Hypothesis:
-- we expect differences
+From the project we expect to see differences in the usage of the word "ok" and its different spellings across subreddits.

 literature